pattonj6/RepData_PeerAssessment2/NOAA_stormdata.md

 <img src="NOAA_stormdata_files/figure-html/unnamed-chunk-7-1.png" title="" alt="" width="900px" height="650px" />

-Tornado (by an order of magnitude), Excessive Heat, and thunderstorm (TSTM) Wind are the top 3 injury and fatality events, since 1950.
+Tornado (by an order of magnitude), excessive heat, and thunderstorm (TSTM) wind are the top 3 injury and fatality events, since 1950.
 I'd like to plot all of the injury, fatality, and average data on the same plot, so I need to tidy the data.
 Data is ordered by sum.fatal.or.injure.
 I know it is going to deprecate my duplicate levels, this is ok for this plot.

 ```r